Hantavirus infections

 How can a hantavirus infection be diagnosed?

-If doctors think someone might have an infection with hantaviruses, they take their blood to have the laboratory determine whether there are antibodies against the virus.
+If doctors think someone might have an infection with a hantavirus, they take their blood to have the laboratory determine whether there are antibodies against the virus.
+These antibodies cannot be detected in the blood until about 2 to 3 weeks following infection with the virus.
 The virus itself can only be detected in the blood for a short time in the early stages of the illness.

 How is a hantavirus infection treated?

-There is no special medication that directly targets the hantaviruses.
+There is no special medication that directly targets hantaviruses.
 Antipyretic (fever-reducing) pain medication such as paracetamol can relieve the symptoms.
 If the infection is severe, patients come to the intensive care unit.
-Sometimes they also have to be put on a ventilator.
+In some cases, they may require artificial ventilation or dialysis.

 - Bundeszentrale für gesundheitliche Aufklärung.
-Webseite infektionsschutz.de.
 Erregersteckbrief Hantaviren.
 Informationen über Krankheitserreger beim Menschen.
-Aufgerufen am 05.11.2020.
+Aufgerufen am 28.06.2024.

 Reviewed by the National Consultant Laboratory for Hantaviruses.